-Personally, we would never where faux leather because we like our costumes to be more historically authentic, but for the budget concious or the vegan concious, they are a wonderful alternative.
+Personally, we would never wear faux leather because we like our costumes to be more historically authentic, but for the budget conscious or the vegan conscious, they are a wonderful alternative.

 Men’s Black Faux Leather Skinny Pirate Pants

-A fabulous pairs of black faux leather skinny jeans make great addition to a man’s costume wardrobe.
+Fabulous pairs of black faux leather skinny jeans make a great addition to a man’s costume wardrobe.
 They will come in handy time and time again for many different costumes changes from a black pirate to James Dean to a sexy biker, just to name a few.
-This summer wear them to a Pirate Festival, a Pyrate Con, Comic Con, or a Renaissance Festival as the handsome swarthy romatic buccaneer.
+This summer, wear them to a Pirate Festival, a Pyrate Con, Comic Con, or a Renaissance Festival as the handsome hot romantic buccaneer.

 Arr Matey!
 I hope you have lots and lots of fun at your next costume event dressed as a scallywag of an old seadog Pirate!
 Keep in mind there are only three important things to remember when searching for just the right Pirate Coat to accessorize your costume at your next Pirate event…

 Pray for Calm Seas, Have Ye Some Jolly Good Fun with Ye Beauties, and Share a Bit o’ the Grog with Ye Mates!

 Before you leave, have a gander at my Archived Pirate Separates pages and put your own personal Pirate costume together.
 You may find tops and pants you like on the Renaissance category pages as well.

 Then visit my Pirate Accessories pages to find ideas for the perfect Pirate accessories.

 Accessories help to authenticate the look of your cosplay costume creations.